 "First Nations governments are not wanting to operate with the Big Brother mentality that we've all been groomed into believing in relation to what data does to us-it's more like we want to come from the grandmother perspective.
 We need to know because we care."

-African-Canadian Civic Engagement Council and Innovative Research Group, 2020.
-Union of BC Indian Chiefs, 2020.
+^{1.} African-Canadian Civic Engagement Council and Innovative Research Group, 2020.